 The beaches at Wells-next-the-Sea; Sheringham; West Runton; East Runton; Cromer; Mundesley; Sea Palling; Hemsby; Great Yarmouth and Gorleston all have lifeguards on duty over the summer months, and unless you’re a strong swimmer, it’s advisable to stick to these beaches if you want more than a paddle!

 This popular sport of SUP has really taken off in Norfolk, where the gentle waters of the creeks of North Norfolk, make it easy to learn.
 You can bring your own equipment or hire a board at various places along the coast.

-A good place paddleboard in Norfolk is Wells-next-the-Sea, where you can take an stand up paddle tour of Wells harbour with North Norfolk Paddleboards.
+A good place to paddleboard in Norfolk is Wells-next-the-Sea, where you can take a stand-up paddle tour of Wells harbour with North Norfolk Paddleboards.
 Spend a couple of hours with a local expert paddle boarder exploring the harbour and local creeks and salt marshes as you paddle along.

 Another great option is paddle boarding from Brancaster Staithe, for a two to three hour guided tour of Brancaster Staithe and Scolt Head Island, also with North Norfolk Paddleboards.

 Sheringham Snorkel Trail

 In 2016, a disused Victorian iron sewage pipe was discovered stretching 46 metres into the sea from the award-winning beach at Sheringham.
 The pipe was encrusted with seaweed and marine invertebrates and has now become the Sheringham Snorkel Trail, with ropes, life buoys and information signs added to guide snorkellers to explore the ancient chalk reef below.